josephvgraffeo/portfolio-site-frontend/README.md

 This is my portfolio site, meant to tell people a little bit about me as a person and a developer.

-Design was inspired by one of my favorite vide games, Persona 5 Royal.
+Design was inspired by one of my favorite video games, Persona 5 Royal.